Lloydza/react-universal-template/README.md

 # react-universal-template
 A React+Node template for building react universal websites.
 It is actually a working example with a skeleton framework in place (a couple pages, a few css classes, redux, etc).
-The goal here is to get a performant server-side rendered (universal) web app template that you can copy and paste to hit the ground running on a new project.
+The goal here is to get a performant **server-side rendered** (universal) single page web app template that you can copy and paste to hit the ground running on a new project.
 It assumes you have a basic understanding of [react](https://reactjs.org/), [node](https://nodejs.org/en/), and [webpack](https://webpack.js.org/concepts/).

 ### TO RUN: